 This is part of the biggest transfer of powers since devolution began and we have always been clear that by the end of this parliamentary term the Scottish Government will be delivering the devolved benefits we will have responsibility for.

-The first new benefits to be delivered will include:
+The new benefits devolved to Scotland will include:

 As 1.4 million people rely on these benefits we have to make sure we get that in place and get it right for them – ensuring that everyone reliant on benefits receives the money to which they are entitled on the day when it is due.
 That’s why the safe and secure transition of the devolved benefits remains our absolute priority.